memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 ## Firmware Encryption Implementation

-To begin with the implementation, let’s use the PyCryptodome[^pycryptodome] cryptographic library to create a Python script that takes our firmware file and generates a new encrypted output file.
+To begin with, the implementation, let’s use the PyCryptodome[^pycryptodome] cryptographic library to create a Python script that takes our firmware file and generates a new encrypted output file.
 First, let’s install the PyCryptodome library in Python.
 You can install it by running the following command:

 ```
-$ pip install pycryptodome
+pip install pycryptodome
 ```

 ### Define encryption keys